A healthy risotto recipe made with ancient grains

 What is Farro?

-Using farro in a risotto recipe gives the dish a different flavor and texture than what you get from arborio, the grain used to make a traditional risotto.
+Using farro in risotto recipes gives the dishes different flavor and texture than what you get from arborio, the grain used to make a traditional risotto.
 Farro is a firm, whole grain with a mildly nutty flavor.
 In this recipe, I call for toasting it in the oven before adding it to the risotto pot.
 This oven toasting augments the grain’s natural flavors and helps individualize the grains.
 It also helps to prevent the texture of the final dish from going gummy.